jackericson98/vorpy/README.md

 **Figure 2:**
 Different partitioning schemes for 5 circles with radii (top to bottom) 2, 1.5, 0.5, 1, 0.5.
 Delaunay (left, red) Power Distance (left middle, blue) Voronoi (right middle, purple) all three (right).

+In the power distance and weighted voronoi digrams, smaller atoms bend partitionings toward themselves and create smaller cells.
+Due to the radial nature of atomic forces, these partitionings represent a better picture of reality for intera-atomnic interaction thresholds.